pranavpandey/api.pranavpandey.com/README.md

 ### Connect to the Server

-After stating the server, you need to connect with the server by using SSH or [PuTTY](http://www.putty.org/) so that you can install required packages and can run essential commands.
+After starting the server, you need to connect with the server by using SSH or [PuTTY](http://www.putty.org/) so that you can install required packages and can run essential commands.